zumasys/docs/site/jbase/miscellaneous/case-insensitive-overview/README.md

 CASE OFF
 ```

-after issuing command case sensitivity will be disabled.
+after issuing the above command, case sensitivity will be disabled.

 To enable it again simply do: